 During December 2019, the Novel Coronavirus (COVID-19) was discovered on the continent of Asia.
 The COVID-19 was subsequently declared a world-wide pandemic by the World Health Organization.
 On March 13, 2020, the President declared a National Emergency Concerning the Novel Coronavirus Disease (COVID-19) Outbreak.
-Although multiple vaccines have been grant authorization for emergency use by the US Food and Drug Administration, the outbreak of COVID-19 has affected travel, commerce and financial markets both domestic and globally, and is widely expected to have a significant impact on economies worldwide.
-While the potential future impact on the City cannot be predicted with any degree of reasonable certainty at this time, the continued spread of the disease, containment, and efforts designed to mitigate its effects could negatively impact the financial and operating conditions of the City.
+Although multiple vaccines have been granted authorization for emergency use by the US Food and Drug Administration, the outbreak of COVID-19 has affected travel, commerce and financial markets both domestic and globally, and is widely expected to have a significant impact on economies worldwide.